ExtonHoward/ELK/README.md

 - Installed Filebeat & Metricbeat on each machine

 These Beats allow us to collect the following information from each machine:
-- Filebeat collects log data which allows us to monitor traffic on the devices
+- Filebeat collects log data which allows us to monitor traffic on the devices.
-- Metricbeat collects data from servers such as OS data, CPU or memory data, or data about anything running on the server
+- Metricbeat collects data from servers such as OS data, CPU or memory data, or data about anything running on the server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: